Tuesday Tips: UC Berkeley Haas Application Essays, Tips for 2024-2025

 For example, you might have a highly educated family, and your parents are professionals.
 But, you moved to another country for college or a job.
 An experience like that is essential to explain how you learned a new culture or language.

 Or, maybe your parents are fully employed now.
-However, there was a period of unemployment in your family that impacted you.
-Therefore that information shows how you handle challenges at home.
+However, a period of unemployment in your family impacted you.
+Therefore, that information shows how you handle challenges at home.

 Finally, think about times you changed course because of your circumstances.
 And, think about the areas of your life that asked the most of your resilience.
 As a result, how have you used those experiences to continue to achieve?